Cultural Events Management MSc

 Block Four: Events Leadership

 This module will provide you with the tools to make a critical investigation of the context in which cultural, sporting and commercial events operate nationally and internationally alongside issues of leadership and development support that are required for an evolving sector.
 It explores the needs of individuals leading events management organisations, and the skills required to motivate, manage and organise staff and other stakeholders to create excellent events.
-The module will also incorporate the study of some operational elements of event leadership in practice such as business planning.
+The module will also incorporate the study of some operational elements of event leadership in practice such as event delivery.

 Developing your employability and professional skills at this point in the programme will form a key part of the module to help you prepare for embarking on your final stage project of studies.

-Assessment: 50% essay and 50% Presentation or Professional Portfolio
+Assessment: 60% essay and 40% Presentation or Professional Portfolio

 Block Five and Six: Dissertation OR Work Based Project